MaximoOliveira/MaximoOliveira.github.io/_posts/2024-02-17-intellij-productivity-tips.md

 ---
 layout: post
-title: "IntelliJ Productivity Tips"
+title: "Java Productivity Tips"
 author: "Maximo Oliveira"
 tags: Java IntelliJ
 excerpt_separator: <!--more-->
 ---

-IntelliJ IDEA offers a lot of powerful features that make development easier.
-In this post, I'm sharing some great tips I've learned from others, that I've found to increase my productivity.
+Choosing the right IDE can significantly improve your development experience.
+Among Java developers, IntelliJ and Eclipse are the top picks.
+From my experience working with over 40 people across various teams, 99% of them use IntelliJ, and they do so for <a href="https://stackshare.io/stackups/eclipse-vs-intellij-idea">good reasons</a>.
 <!--more-->

+However, I've noticed that many people are unaware of some of IntelliJ's great features, which have significantly improved my experience as a developer.
+In this post, I'll share some of these tips.

 ## 1. Don't restart your server after you modify a class